 Overnight camps: Drop off time is 4pm and pick up is 7pm.

 Day camps: Drop off time is 8:30am-9:00am and pick up is 4:00pm to 4:30pm.
 Earlier drop off and later pick up times are available at a charge of $30 per camper per week.

 Day camps: Registration will occur from 8:30am until 9am on the first morning of camp.
-There will be a table set up in front of the dining hall and here you can check in with the directors and we will sign your camper in.
+There will be a table set up at teh Day Camp cabents (field left of the driveway) and here you can check in with the directors and we will sign your camper in.
 From here, there will be counsellors who will take your camper to the location where their bag will be stored each day.
-You can join them for this walk, or head out before, it's up to you!
+You can join them for this walk, or head out before, it’s up to you!